-Title: Non-Executive Chair Appointment: 27 February 2006 Qualifications: BE (Hons), LGE management, mining and infrastructure services.
+Title: Non-Executive Chair

+Appointment: 27 February 2006

+Qualifications: BE (Hons) LGE

+Experience and expertise: Peter has over 46 years of experience in engineering, construction, project management, mining and infrastructure services.
 He started his career with the NSW Public Service managing the construction of significant infrastructure projects in NSW including the Port Kembla coal loader and the grain terminals at Newcastle and Wollongong and was also the Deputy Director for the Darling Harbour Redevelopment construction project.